 The American Job Center network helps job seekers as well as businesses.
-The network helps businesses find qualified workers and provides free help to job seekers for a variety of career and employment-related needs.
-There are nearly 2,500 American Job Centers (or AJCs) located across the U.S.
+The network helps businesses find qualified workers.
+It also provides free help to job seekers for a variety of career and employment-related needs.
+There are nearly 2,400 American Job Centers (or AJCs) located across the U.S.

 How can an American Job Center help me?

 AJCs can help you look for work and offer job search workshops, free computer access, and more.
 Services vary by location but may include the following: